 REMEMBER : The curry develops flavor as it sits so allow it to rest for 2-3 hours before serving.
 Typically we serve this curry at room temperature or slightly warmed up with steaming rice and other mild side dishes.
 Its a delicate dish so overcooking / too much reheating can make everything fall apart.

-Porgy fish curry with raw mango & coconut
+Porgy fish curry with raw mango and coconut

 - 1 whole Porgy Fish (cleaned & cut 5 pieces)